George F. Shiels

-George Franklin Shiels (April 13, 1863 – October 26, 1943) was a Surgeon in the United States Army and a Medal of Honor recipient for his actions in the Philippine–American War.
+George Franklin Shiels (April 13, 1863 – October 26, 1943) was a surgeon in the United States Army and a Medal of Honor recipient for his actions in the Philippine–American War.

 Early life

-George Franklin Shiels was born on the 13th of April, 1863, in San Francisco, California, to William Shiels and Sarah Esdale Lynham.
+George Franklin Shiels was born on April 13, 1863, in San Francisco, California, to William Shiels and Sarah Esdale Lynham.
 Little is known of his childhood.
 He graduated from the Military College in Ossening, New York and then attended the University of Edinburg where he earned a Bachelor of Medicine and a Master of Surgery.
 His thesis at the University of Edinburg was "On the Effects of Tobacco on Those Using it as a Luxury."
-He joined the US Army Medical Volunteer Corps as a Surgeon on the 8th of July, 1898, and he deployed to the Philippines with the Volunteer Medical Corps, serving until 1899.
+He joined the US Army Medical Volunteer Corps as a surgeon on the 8 July 1898, and he deployed to the Philippines with the Volunteer Medical Corps, serving until 1899.
 In 1902 he married Emily Montague Bibby Mead in Manhattan, NY.

 Medal of Honor

 Rank and organization: Surgeon, U.S. Volunteers.

 Place and date: At Tuliahan River, Philippine Islands, March 25, 1899.